Does this test have other names?

 How is this test done?

-This test requires a urine sample.
-The sample is usually collected by urinating in
+This test needs a urine sample.
+The sample is usually collected by urinating in a

-a specimen cup at your healthcare provider's office.
-You should collect the first
+specimen cup at your healthcare provider's office.
+You should collect the first part

 Does this test pose any risks?